Skip to content

 DEFAULT_KEEP_EMAIL_PRIVATE = true

-NO_REPLY_ADDRESS = noreply.git.example.com
+NO_REPLY_ADDRESS = noreply.git.internal.example

 [repository]

-ROOT = /var/lib/gitea/git/repositories
+ROOT = /data/git/repositories

 DEFAULT_BRANCH = main